AthinaKarekla/playwright_project/README.md

 The project includes multiple automated scenarios written in **BDD (Gherkin)** format, such as:
 - Valid and invalid login flows
 - Product sorting by price and other criteria
 - Navigation and page validation
-- Error handling and validation messages
 - General user interaction with the platform

 These scenarios ensure both positive and negative paths are covered and can be easily extended for future test cases.